-All staff have been trained to use a defibrillator.
+Most staff have been trained to use our school defibrillator.

 Children with additional medical needs are well supported in school.
-Mrs L Abbott, Mrs C White, Mrs J Roddam and Mrs J White are trained in administering medication and as a school, we work closely with the School Nurse and other medical professionals to ensure that we can support your child's medical needs fully, for example administering asthma medication, insulin, epi-pens and being aware of the symptoms of other medical conditions.
+Mrs C White and Mrs N Shotton are trained in administering medication and as a school, we work closely with the School Nurse and other medical professionals to ensure that we can support your child's medical needs fully, for example administering asthma medication, insulin, epi-pens and being aware of the symptoms of other medical conditions.

 Please do not hesitate to contact us if you would like to discuss your child's needs further.

 In order to access the best professional advice, we also link with Local Authority and Private Providers of additional services, such as Occupational Therapy, CAHMS (Child and Adolescent Mental Health Service) School Nursing Service, Social Services and Medical Professionals.
 We have a Conference Room and often hold multi-professional meetings in school so that parents are comfortable in the school environment and the child can join us easily, if it is appropriate.

 As a school we have a very positive approach to all types of behaviour with a clear reward system that is followed by all staff and pupils.
 We use the Class Dojo system and children are awarded points for demonstrating agreed behaviours that are linked to our school values.
 These points are collected and culminate in a Dojo treat at the end of every half term.
 Successes are celebrated in school and photographs and messages are shared with parents/carers via the Class Dojo parental app.
 You will receive a code to join Class Dojo when your child starts school.
 Good news is celebrated in our Friday Celebration Worship each week and in our Celebration Assembly at the end of every half term.